 Springdale is the closest town to Zion National Park, and it’s situated really close.
 From Springdale you reach the entrance to the park in just a few minutes.
 And there you find nice hotels to stay at.
 So as Springdale is located just at the gateway to Zion, it gives you the better of two worlds.
 That is to say you can spend the days in nature and go out for dinner at restaurants at night and sleep in your comfortable hotel bed.

-A third option when visiting Zion National Park is to base yourself in La Verkin, which is about 20 miles (32 km) west of Springdale.
-From La Verkin you have a driving time of roughly 20 minutes to get to the park.
+A third option when visiting Zion National Park is to base yourself in Hurricane/La Verkin, which is about 20 miles (32 km) west of Springdale.
+From Hurricane/La Verkin you have a driving time of roughly 20 minutes to get to the park.
 It’s not as close as Springdale, but still just a short drive away.

-Use the booking tool below to find the perfect accommodation for your stay near Zion National Park.
+Use the booking tool below to find the perfect accommodation for your Zion stay.
 Browse the map for options in various areas, or click on the search button to get all options listed.

 Visiting Zion National Park FAQ